shoerust/second-coffee/poetry/to-roam.md

 <br/>

-To roam is to bare witness
+To roam is to bear witness

 To roam is to explore